 Once the infection has settled, a biocompatible root filling is placed inside the root canals and a permanent filling is placed on top.
 X-rays are involved to ensure the correct root measurements have been made and to check the final root filling.

-A crown is often recommended to protect the remaining tooth structure to strengthen the tooth and prevent further chipping or cracking.
+A dental crown is often recommended to protect the remaining tooth structure to strengthen the tooth and prevent further chipping or cracking.

 For further information please contact us on 8270 2869.